Embed Spotter

 • Preview data and Reset actions on the conversation panel

-• Edit and delete icons on the prompt panel
+• The edit and delete icons on the prompt panel

 • Pin, Save, Download, Modify on Spotter-generated Answers